da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     80
     443

 could be openend as you might need them, but hey might depend on your setup.
+Please disable all running desktop firewalls (e.g. iptables) on your server as they may cause problems.

 ## Default Resource